acrylplatform/acryl-documentation/en/ride/base-concepts/complexity.md

 The complexity of a script is estimated based on complexities of all the [operators](/ride/operators.md) and [functions](/ride/functions.md) it consists of.

-The complexity of a script can be seen in the [Waves IDE](https://ide.wavesplatform.com); it is currently limited to 4000:
+The complexity of a script can be seen in the [Acryl IDE](https://ide.acrylplatform.com); it is currently limited to 4000:

 <img src="img/complexity.png" width="700"/>